NotGlop/docker-drag/README.md

 # docker-drag
-This repository contains Python scripts for interacting with Docker Hub without needing the Docker client itself.
+This repository contains Python scripts for interacting with Docker Hub or other registries, without needing the Docker client itself.

-It interacts with the Docker registry [HTTPS API v2](https://docs.docker.com/registry/spec/api/).
+It relies on the Docker registry [HTTPS API v2](https://docs.docker.com/registry/spec/api/).

 ## Pull a Docker image in HTTPS